karabo-r/travel-randomly/README.md

 - Add the original repository as a remote called `upstream`.
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.
 - Create a new branch to work on!
 Branch from `master`.
-    - In the [module folder](module), you'll find the data folder with a file named [contributorsInformation](./modules/data/contributorsInformation.mjs).
+    - In the [modules folder](./modules), you'll find the data folder with a file named [contributorsInformation](./modules/data/contributorsInformation.mjs).
 Follow the comments written in where you add your name, github link and the link you would like to share.
 - #### Optionally
     - Implement/fix your feature, comment your code.
     - Add or change the documentation as needed.